bumble-bee-chuna/bumble-bee-chuna.github.io/about.md

 	<dt>Background</dt>
 	<dd>
 		<p>Call Bubbie was started in 2023 by a peer who was not able to get the affirming-community resources for a woman they were working with who experienced altered states.
 This woman was very inspirational for them and impressed on them to never live from a place of fear.
-Call Bubbie was born from the altered state this peer experienced in order to make sure their client's memory was a blessing. </p>
+Call Bubbie was born from the altered state this peer experienced there after in order to make sure their client's memory was a blessing. </p>
 	</dd>
     <dt>Who We Are</dt>
 	<dd>